mmistakes/minimal-mistakes/_posts/2023-01-30-optimizing-kafka-clients-a-hands-on-guide.md

 attribution: <a href="https://www.vecteezy.com/free-vector/squirrel-cartoon">Squirrel Cartoon Vectors by Vecteezy</a>
 ---

 _This article is brought to you by [Giannis Polyzos](https://github.com/polyzos).
-Giannis is a proud alumnus of Rock the JVM, working as a Solutions Architect with a focus on Event Streaming and Stream Processing Systems.
+Giannis is a proud alumnus of Rock the JVM, working as a Solutions Architect with a focus on Event Streaming and Stream Processing Systems._

-**_Enter Giannis:_**
+_Enter Giannis:_

+## 1. Introduction

 Apache Kafka is a well-known event streaming platform used in many organizations worldwide.
 It is used as the backbone of many data infrastructures, thus it's important to understand how to use it efficiently.
-The focus of this article is to provide a better understanding of how Kafka works under the hoods to better design and tune your client applications.
+The focus of this article is to provide a better understanding of how Kafka works under the hood to better design and tune your client applications.

-Since we will discuss - **how things work** - this article assumes some basic familiarity with Kafka, ie:
+Since we will discuss **how things work**, this article assumes some basic familiarity with Kafka, i.e.:
 - Understanding Kafka on a high level
 - Experience with the Java Client API for creating Producers and Consumers
 - Some familiarity with Docker will be helpful (but not required)

 ![Alt text](../images/kafka/ppc.png "Message Lifecycle: PPC (Produce, Persist, Consume)")

-We will use a file ingestion data pipeline for cliskstream data as an example to cover the following:
+We will use a file ingestion data pipeline for clickstream data as an example to cover the following:
 1. Ingest click stream data from the filesystem into Kafka
-2. Explain how Kafka producers works, configurations and tuning for throughput / latency
+2. Explain how Kafka producers work, configurations and tuning for throughput / latency
 3. How Kafka consumers work, configurations and scaling the consuming side
 4. Caveats with consumer offsets and different approaches for handling them

 The relevant e-commerce datasets can be found [here](https://www.kaggle.com/datasets/mkechinov/ecommerce-behavior-data-from-multi-category-store).
-The code samples are written in Kotlin, but the implementation should be easy to port in any programming language.
+The code samples are written in Kotlin, but the implementation should be easy to port in Java or Scala.
 You can find the source code on Github [here](https://github.com/polyzos/kafka-streaming-ledger).

+> _To make the most out of this article, I'd recommend cloning the GitHub repo and following the code snippets there, so you can run them easily, instead of reproducing things yourself from scratch, unless you're a Kafka expert already._

-**So, let us dive right in.**
+So, let us dive right in.

-## 1. Environment Setup
+## 2. Environment Setup

-First we want to have a Kafka Cluster up and running.
+First, we want to have a Kafka Cluster up and running.
-Make sure you have [docker compose](https://docs.docker.com/compose/) installed on your machine, as we will use the following `docker-compose.yaml` file to setup a 3-node Kafka Cluster.
+Make sure you have [docker compose](https://docs.docker.com/compose/) installed on your machine, as we will use the following `docker-compose.yaml` file to set up a 3-node Kafka Cluster.

 ```shell
 version: "3.7"